Kirk-Esterline/NASA-API-Projects/README.md

    ```sh
    git clone https://github.com/Kirk-Esterline/NASA-API-Projects.git
    ```
-2. Open the program in your bowser
+2. Install the necessary dependencies

-   This can be done by manually open the HTML file in your browser, or you can use a plug-in such as Go Live for VS Code
+3. Start the server locally and open the page in your bowser This can be done by manually or using Nodmon if you prefer.

   That should be all you need to get this project running locally.